Obama lunches with budget hawk Ryan, deal still far off

-Criticized for not forging links with the opposition, Obama has been unable to reach a long-term deal in often acrimonious talks with House Speaker John Boehner to trim at least $4 trillion (2.6 trillion pounds) in deficits over 10 years.
+Criticized for not forging links with the opposition, Obama has been unable to reach a long-term deal in often acrimonious talks with House Speaker John Boehner to trim at least $4 trillion in deficits over 10 years.

 Obama's new tack seems to be in response to the failure of both sides to halt $85 billion in automatic spending cuts that kicked in last week.
 A Reuters/Ipsos poll on Tuesday showed Obama's approval rating falling to 43 percent, partly due to the partisan fight over taxes and spending.